ludyna/lu_brain/README.md

 # Lu_Brain

-Lu_Brain is a pattern manipulation engine and pattern database open-source C library.
+Lu_Brain is a pattern database open-source C library.

 ___More info soon.
 This project is a work in progress at this moment.___